|

 from the business, academic, public service and media sectors.

-Triad organizations certified as a North Carolina Certified Lead Professional.
+the few Triad organizations certified as a North Carolina Certified Lead

-The EPA introduced new regulations, which take effect nationally on April
+Professional.
+The EPA introduced new regulations, which take effect nationally

 The Lead-Based Paint Renovation, Repair and Painting Program requires